 Submit TranscriptPrerequisites and Course-Specific Requirements

-Audio Production: Completion of Music Production Fundamentals for Songwriters, Music Production Fundamentals, Composing and Producing Electronic Music 1, Pro Tools 101, Music Technology for Guitarists, and/or equivalent knowledge and experience is required.
+Audio Production: Completion of Music Production Fundamentals for Songwriters, Music Production 101, Composing and Producing Electronic Music 1, Pro Tools 101, Music Technology for Guitarists, and/or equivalent knowledge and experience is required.
 Students should have experience creating multitrack recordings using audio and MIDI, including creating rough mixes, in your DAW of choice.

 Songwriting: Completion of Music Production Fundamentals for Songwriters, Lyric Writing: Tools and Strategies, Lyric Writing: Writing From the Title, Lyric Writing: Writing Lyrics to Music, Producing Songwriting Demos with Pro Tools, Producing Songwriting Demos with Logic, Songwriting: Melody, Songwriting: Harmony, or Songwriting: Writing Hit Songs, and/or equivalent knowledge and experience is required.
 Students should have prior experience writing music and lyrics in a contemporary musical style.
 You should have written at least five complete songs, including music and lyrics.

-Required Textbook(s)
+Textbook(s)

-- None required
+- No textbooks required

-Software Requirements
+Software

-Hardware Requirements
+Hardware

-- MIDI controller
+- MIDI keyboard controller

 - Pop filter